I Wanna Be the Guy: Legacy

-Prequel and sequel
+Prequel

 Two months after the release of IWBTG, Kayin announced a prequel titled I Wanna Save the Kids.
 IWSTK features "The Kid" escorting children back to their home.
 On the way, The Kid has to save these kids and himself from various dangers, as well as bringing them to the next level.
 The game closely parallels the classic computer game Lemmings, while still maintaining the notorious difficulty of IWBTG.
 The game is no longer in development, though a demo is available.

+Sequel

 After the success of fighting game competitor Ari "Floe" Weintraub streaming his playthroughs of IWBTG and multiple fan games, Kayin announced a sequel on June 26, 2012 titled I Wanna Be the Guy: Gaiden.
 Originally planned as an episodic series (though only one episode was released), IWBTG:G has "The Lad" trying to find "The Kid" after his ascent to Guy-dom.
 The game was first featured in the 2012 iteration of the Evolution Fighting Game Tournament with Floe playing.